General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Introduction

-In this work, we will present a general framework for control allocation of overactuated rigid bodies equipped with vectorized thrusters, i.e propulsion units capable of producing a thrust $T$ in a given direction.
-Thrust vectoring is particularly useful to enable overactuation in systems while using less physical actuators on board.
-Indeed, one can mention 3D nozzles used in military aircrafts and rockets, 2D azimuth thrusters (electric or gasoline pods) of marine vessels (Figure \ref{fig:ActuatorFrame}) or 2D tiltable propellers of multi-rotor UAVs.
-Solving the control allocation is finding the control signals to send to the actuators in order to produce the requested sets of generalized forces and torques $\tau_d$.
 In the early 90s, most of the solutions for the control allocation problem (CAP) originated from the aeronautics community.
 These were mostly closed-form solution based on the Moore-Penrose pseudo-inverse and the exploitation of the null-space (\cite{durham_constrained_1993,bordingnon_closed-form_1995,bordignon1996constrained,nullspace}).
-While those closed-form and other solutions were fast and easy to implement, they were sensible to the singularities.
-A singularity is an actuator configuration where the set of actuators is unable to produce the generalized forces in all directions without first changing their orientations.
-Since the effectors usually have a finite turning rate, crossing these singularities induces a period of time where the system is not able to fulfill the demands of the high-level controller or to respond to any fast environmental forces.
+While those pseudo-inverse solutions are fast and easy to implement, they are sensible to the singularities.
+A singularity is a configuration where the set of actuators is unable to produce the required control actions in all directions of the forces and torques space $\mathcal{T}_d$ at all times.
+An overactuated system thus becomes underactuated.
+Moreover, these often induces discontinuous actuator orientations references.
+Since the servo units usually have a finite turning rate, crossing these singularities induces a period of time where the system is not able to fulfill the demands of the high-level controller or to respond to any fast environmental forces.
 Although these singularities are problematic, they are also usually related to energy-efficient configurations.
-Therefore, handling these singularities involves a tradeoff between optimality in terms of energy consumption and stability of the closed-loop system. \\
+Therefore, handling these singularities involves a trade-off between optimality in terms of energy consumption and stability of the closed-loop system.